bruunand/search-engine-wi/README.md

   - Obviously, these need special treatment
 - It's difficult to filter these our (are they syntactically valid in some language?)
 - I've iteratively removed symbols like `@` and `#`.
 Probably a good idea to find a comprehensive list instead

 ## Postings list data structure
 - Postings lists are stored as Python dictionaries
   - Allows us to store the frequency of the term for each document the term appears in
 - Time complexity of intersection and union is `O(n+m)` in the average case

-## Boolean query processing
-- In order to optimise boolean queries, we can sequentially process ANDs in order of increasing document frequency for each term
-- I have cut a corner here by not processing the terms in that sequence

-## Individual document indexing
-- Whenever I perform an index, I only index one document at once
-- This means I don't do the core step of sorting (Term, Document ID) pairs

 ## PageRank
 - Initialize, I saved references from hosts to themselves